kitspace/kitspace-v2/README.md

 6. Making edits on the code in `frontend/` should auto compile and hot-reload at [kitspace.test:3000](http://kitspace.test:3000).

 7. If you add a dependency to `frontent/package.json`, rebuild the frontend image using `docker-compose --no-cache frontend`.

+# Running Integration Tests
+1. Make sure the frontend is being served at [http://kitspace.test:3000](http://kitspace.test:3000); by following the `Set Up` steps.

+2. navigate to `frontend`: `cd frontend/`.

+3. Start the testing client with the `npx cypress open` command.

+4. The Cypress GUI should pop up.

+5. To run all tests, press `Run all specs`.